lanl-aea/waves/docs/tutorial_00_scons.rst

 Description
 ***********

-`WAVES`_ is a suite of build wrappers and command line utilities for the build system `SCons`_.
+`WAVES`_ is a suite of build wrappers and command-line utilities for the build system `SCons`_.
 Build systems help automate the execution of complex computing workflows by constructing component task execution order.
 In the `WAVES tutorials`_ there are two components to the `SCons`_ project configuration: project configuration and simulation workflow configurations.
 This tutorial introduces the `SCons`_ project configuration file for the `WAVES tutorials`_ template :term:`modsim` repository.

-The command line utilities provided by `WAVES`_ are those utilities required to implement engineering workflows in traditional software build systems.
+The command-line utilities provided by `WAVES`_ are those utilities required to implement engineering workflows in traditional software build systems.
 For most engineering simulation workflows, software build systems will work out-of-the-box.
 However, it is difficult to implement engineering parameter studies in software build systems, which are designed to produce a single program, not many nearly identical configurations of the same program.
-The `WAVES`_ parameter generator command line interface(s) is designed to work with most build systems, but were originally developed with the requirements of `CMake`_ in mind.
+The `WAVES`_ parameter generator command-line interface(s) is designed to work with most build systems, but were originally developed with the requirements of `CMake`_ in mind.

 For production engineering analysis, `WAVES`_ focuses on extending the build system `SCons`_ because `SCons`_